molepi/Molecular-Data-Science/RNAseq_practical/rnaseq_practical.md

 ![](rnaseq_practical_files/figure-markdown_github/plottop-1.png)

+> Did you find the same gene as top differentially expressed and in the same direction as the previous two questions?

+> What is the gene symbol of this top gene?

 In the sample distance heatmap made previously, the dendrogram at the side shows us a hierarchical clustering of the samples.
 Such a clustering can also be performed for the genes.
 Since the clustering is only relevant for genes that actually carry a signal, one usually would only cluster a subset of the most highly variable genes.
 Here, for demonstration, let us select the 20 genes with the highest variance across samples.
 We will work with the rlog transformed counts:

 The heatmap becomes more interesting if we do not look at absolute expression strength but rather at the amount by which each gene deviates in a specific sample from the gene's average across all samples.
 Hence, we center each genes' values across samples, and plot a heatmap (figure below).
 We provide a data.frame that instructs the pheatmap function how to label the columns.